networkcode-rd/azure-terraform-deployments/Az-Net-VNet-TF/ReadMe.md

 - Creation of Resource Group
 - Creation of Azure Virtual Network and Subnet.
 - Creation of NSG.
-- Creation of Linux VM
+- Creation of Linux VM(Ubuntu)
 - Accessing sample application on new Linux VM.
+- Deploying Azure Bastion related services(Subnet and NSG)
+- Creation of Azure Bastion

+Note: Please make sure the version and documentation are referred before trying to use the code block in your environment.